Request a free quote

 The decision of which of the CNC machining materials to use for your part ultimately depends on what you’re looking to create, but here are some general tips to use as a brief CNC materials guide:

-- Learn about different plastics: You can choose from a wide variety of diverse plastics.
+• Learn about different plastics: You can choose from a wide variety of diverse plastics.
 Acetal is often used for bushing and bearing replacements.
-Polyvinylidene fluoride polymer, or PVDF, is used in insulation for electrical wiring.
-You can employ UHMW in medical biomaterial, such as knee, hip and spine replacement devices.
+Polyvinylidene fluoride polymer (PVDF) is used in insulation for electrical wiring.
+You can employ UHMW in medical biomaterials, such as knee, hip and spine replacement devices.
 These are just a few examples of the endless possibilities offered by plastics.

 Contact American Micro Industries to Discuss CNC Machining Materials

+Finding the right CNC machining materials involves considering your application and the various needs you must meet.
+It also involves finding a reliable provider you trust to deliver high-quality products.
 Ask yourself what type of company you want to work with to machine your materials.
-Look for turn-key industries with strong attention to detail and ability to create hard-to-find parts.
+Look for turnkey industries with strong attention to detail and the ability to create hard-to-find parts.
 Do your research and select your company based on values, quality and efficiency as well.
 American Micro Industries offers the solutions you need in a timely and affordable fashion.

-This guide should provide some insight and guidance to your decision-making process.
-Get in touch with us to discuss any additional concerns about materials or the CNC machining process to clear up any lingering questions you may have.
+We want to help you find the necessary parts to meet the strictest quality standards and enhance operations.
+This guide should provide some insight and guidance to your decision-making process, but if you need assistance, get in touch with us to discuss any additional concerns about materials or the CNC machining process to clear up any lingering questions you may have.
 When you are ready to begin, we are ready to assist you.